katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 > ## Metadata
 >
 > - Discuss in groups what you think is necessary to describe a dataset in an open data repository (5 mins).
 List the items.
-These would the metadata fields.
+These would be the metadata fields.
 >
 {: .challenge}